5th Marine Division (United States): Battle of Iwo Jima

 The 5th Division landed on beaches red 1, red 2 and green 1 at the base of Mount Suribachi on 19 February 1945 on Iwo Jima.
 The division sustained heavy initial losses, so much so that by that afternoon, the 26th Marine Regiment (26th Marines) had to be released as the division reserve.
 On 23 February, two American flags were raised on Mount Suribachi by members of the 28th Marine Regiment (28th Marines).
 The 5th Division would fight on Iwo Jima from 19 February until 26 March where they would sustain 2,482 killed in action, 19 missing in action, and 6,218 wounded in action.
 This was the highest casualty rate among the three Marine divisions involved in the invasion.
 The 5th Division began loading onto ships on 26 March, finally leaving Iwo Jima on 27 March 1945 sailing for Hawaii.

 On 21 March 1945 the 5th Marine Division Cemetery was formally dedicated on Iwo Jima.
 Chaplains prayed, Major General Keller E. Rockey added a tribute to the dead and Lieutenant Roland B. Gittelsohn, U.S. Navy and a 5th Division chaplain, spoke of friends buried and "the ghastly price of freedom...."
-The American flag (there since 14 March) at the northern part of Iwo Jima was raised then lowered to half-mast.
+The American flag (there since 14 March) at the northern part of Iwo Jima was raised then lowered to half-staff.
 Taps was played echoing across the dark foreboding ash of "Sulfur Island".

 Iwo Jima became an important support and emergency landing field for aircraft based out of the Marianas.
 In recognition of the 5th Marine Division's sacrifice in securing the island, the U.S. Army Air Corps 9th Bombardment Group named a B-29 "The Spearhead", with elaborate nose art depicting the 5th Division's insignia and the flag raising on Mt.
 Suribachi.

 The 5th Division returned to Camp Tarawa, Hawaii and remained there until the end of the war.
 After the Japanese surrender they set sail for Japan where they occupied the southern island of Kyushu.
 The 5th Division left Japan in November 1945 and arrived in San Diego, California the week of Christmas 1945.
 The majority of the division's Marines were discharged shortly thereafter.
 The 5th Division was inactivated on 5 February 1946.